Pampyz/TRADING-GAME/README.md

 over some space of potential policies $\Pi$, where expectations are taken over the distributions of the random variables $s_{t}$, $a_{t}$.

-Unlike many tasks in machine learning, there is no real overfitting issue. (elucidate.)
+Lastly, it's important to note that the duration of an MDP can be both fixed-length or infinite-length.
+We will mainly be considering finite-length scenarios, however, in some cases these will be considered to start <i> in medias res </i> in the context of an infinite-length game.

 <h2>POMDP</h2>
 A partially observable MDP is identical to an MDP exept that the agent only has access to an observation of the state.
-This observation is not necessarily the full state of the environment, and could be a partial observation or even an obfuscating function of the state.
+This observation is not necessarily the full state of the environment, and could be a partial observation or an arbitrary function of the state.
 The extension is straightforward and given below:
 <br>
 <h5>State transition function:</h5>